ian-bateman/os-xtoo/README.md

 is not possible at this time.
 It is recommended to merge that package and unmask any remaining pieces as needed/required.

-Please try not to mix Java packages from  Gentoo's main repository with this repository.
+Please do not mix Java packages from Gentoo's main repository with this repository.
 You will experience a varity of issues that will not be addressed!
 This repository replaces entirely Java on Gentoo!!!